 The Renting Homes (Wales) Act 2016 will introduce significant changes when renting property in Wales.

-The main parts of the Act which will directly affect landlords and agents is yet to be put in force and no date has yet been announced although it’s not going to be before Autumn this year.
+The main parts of the Act which will directly affect landlords and agents are yet to be put in force and no date has yet been announced although it’s not going to be before Autumn this year.
 Most of the secondary legislation needed is in consultation or draft phase.

 The Act will radically change almost every aspect of renting in Wales.
 There will be a new Occupation Contract replacing assured shorthold tenancies (and other types of tenancy).
 Possession notices will radically change as will many other elements.